Arjun-15-cse/Ex.No.4/README.md

 ## Definition

-Zero-shot prompting provides the AI with a direct instruction without giving examples.
+Zero-shot prompting gives the AI a direct instruction without providing examples.

-## Prompt
+### Prompt

-> Explain how an IoT-based predictive maintenance system can monitor manufacturing machines, detect possible failures, and reduce machine downtime.
-Explain it in simple terms with a practical example.
+> Analyze the following smart irrigation sensor data and determine whether irrigation is required: Soil moisture = 25%, Temperature = 34°C, Humidity = 45%, Rainfall = 0 mm.
+Give the recommended action and explain why.

-## Expected Output
+### Expected Output

-The AI should explain how sensors collect machine data, how abnormal conditions are detected, and how maintenance can be scheduled before a machine fails.
+> Irrigation is required because the soil moisture is low and there is no rainfall.
+The system should provide a suitable amount of water to maintain healthy crop growth.

-## Evaluation
+### Evaluation

-- Simple and direct.
+- **Reasoning:** Good
-- Requires no examples.
+- **Correctness:** High
-- Fast to generate.
+- **Token Usage:** Low

-- Suitable for general explanations.
+### Observation

-- May provide less specialized information.
+Zero-shot prompting provides a quick response with minimal instructions, making it suitable for simple irrigation decisions.

 ---